Beau28713/Beau28713/README.md

 Hello and Welcome to my GitHub profile!
-I'm Beau, an up and comming developer passionate about building innovative solutions and exploring the exciting world of coding.
-I'm constantly learning and growing in my technical skills, and this repository serves as a hub for my projects, contributions, and journey as a software developer.
+I'm Beau, an up and comming developer passionate about building innovative solutions and exploring the exciting world of Embedded Systems.
+I'm constantly learning and growing my technical skills, and this repository serves as a hub for my projects, contributions, and journey as a developer.

 ## About Me
 🌱 I'm currently exploring various programming languages and frameworks.